gravitational/teleport/docs/2.5/architecture.md

 Teleport supports two types of user accounts:

-* **Internal users** are created and stored in Teleport's own identitiy storage.
+* **Local users** are created and stored in Teleport's own identitiy storage.
 A cluster administrator has to create account entries for every Teleport user.
   Teleport supports second factor authentication (2FA) and it is enforced by default.
   There are two types of 2FA supported: